chlunamega/chlunamega.github.io/content/News/sjsu.md

 location:
 ---

 I am excited to announce that I have joined the School of Music and Dance at San José State University, in San José, California.
-As an Assistant Professor, I will be teaching composition, electronic music, and theory.
+As an Assistant Professor, I am teaching composition, electronic music, and theory.
 Additionally, with the help of my colleagues, Pablo Furman and Fred Cohen, I will be developing a new degree in Music Technology.
 I will be announcing our progress as we launch courses and, ultimately, the degree.
-I am very happy to be moving back to the Bay Area and reconnect with friends, collaborators, and the amazing music scene!
+I am very happy to be back in the Bay Area with friends, collaborators, and the amazing music scene!